joeynaor/jfrog-flux-test/README.md

       chart: artifactory
       version: 107.29.7
 ```
-Performing a Git push will trigger a rolling upgrade of all the Artifactory nodes in the cluster, from version 7.27.10 to 7.29.7.
+Performing a Git push will trigger a rolling upgrade of all the Artifactory nodes in the cluster, one by one, from version 7.27.10 to 7.29.7.